 On February 22, 1932, a tablet was placed at the base of a sion of a Washington Elm, which was planted in Library Park (now called Alba Park).
 In 2007, the tree was blown over in a storm.
 The marker was found underneath the roots of the tree.
 In 2016, the marker was restored along side a larger stone marker.
 The tree was replaced with a hardier Valley Forge Elm.

 The granite monument honors 15 men who blazed the Applegate Trail in 1856, including Jesse Applegate.
-Located south of the old Colver House, the marker is on the sidewalk in front of 160 So.
-Main St., Phoenix.
+Located south of the old Colver House, the marker is on the sidewalk in front of 160 S Main St, Phoenix.
 It was placed on Nov.
 9, 1921, by the Crater Lake and Mount Ashland Chapters of Daughters of the American Revolution.

 The marker is on the left front side of the church building at the northwest corner of D and 5th Streets, Jacksonville.
 It recognizes the "First church built in the Rogue Valley."
 The Methodist Episcopal Church, now St. Andrews Episcopal Church, dates back to 1854.
 The plaque was dedicated on the first Sunday of January 1932.

 Erected in 1939, the marker called attention to early travel by stagecoach from Jacksonville to Rock Point near Gold Hill.
 The 13-mile road is the oldest in Jackson County.
-In May 2003 the marker was moved to a county-built turnout and view point.
+In May 2003, the marker was moved to a county built turnout and view point.
 The marker reads "Along this road passed the early day travel of Oregon."
 Thomas R. Burnett, age 82, the stage coach driver for many years, attended the dedication in 1939.
-This marker was vandalized and is in the process of being replaced.
+This marker has been vandalized.
+It was replaced with a granite marker and rededicated on October 5, 2018.

 Fort Lane was built in 1853 to house soldiers during the Rogue River Indian War.
 The fort was named for General Joseph Lane, who led the campaign against the Indians and was Oregon's first territorial governor and later a U.S. Senator.
 The marker is on the west side of Gold Ray Road.
 It is made of stones from the old fort.
 In its heyday, the fort consisted of barracks for the soldiers, houses for the officers, an armory and a hospital, all built of logs.
 The marker was placed by Crater Lake Chapter, DAR in 1928.
 The plaque was replaced on the marker in 2013.